-In addition, the new book and course deal with topics from a broad Christian context, treating opposing worldviews with fairness and respect.
+In addition, the new book and course deal with topics from a broadly Christian context, treating opposing worldviews with fairness and respect.
 Past versions sometimes addressed issues in a way that gave students a narrow Christian view without really preparing them well to understand those with other views.
 The course builds on worldview principles that are agreed upon by almost all Christians.
 The most obvious example is that it does not take a position on the age of the earth even though that is a critical doctrinal point for some Christians.
 Instead, it briefly presents three common views regarding the origins debate that are held by Christians but makes no judgment as to which is correct.

-You can be up and running with minimal effort with the homeschool version, the version I reviewed.
+You can be up and running with minimal effort with the homeschool online version, the version I reviewed.
 All that you need to do is create one student account.
 I understand that it takes a little more effort to set up a course for a group class.
 Tutorials that should be helpful as you get started in the course are available at http://understandingthetimes.com/tutorials/.
 Some tutorial videos such as the one on the textbook will be helpful even for those using the homeschool version.
 For those teaching group classes, tutorial videos about setting up group classes should be especially helpful.

-Prequel and sequel courses are in development.
-The prequel will be an introduction to basic Christian doctrine and apologetic arguments for Christianity.
-The book for that course, titled Understanding the Faith, is available now.
-The sequel course, Understanding the Culture, will address looming cultural issues such as environmentalism, gay marriage, poverty, and prison reform.
-The book for that course should be available in 2017.
-There are not yet any projected dates for other course material.
-Summit’s recommendation is that students begin with Understanding the Faith when it is available, follow with UTT, and conclude with Understanding the Culture.
+As I mentioned above, prequel and sequel courses are also available.
+The prequel, Understanding the Faith, is an introduction to basic Christian doctrine and apologetic arguments for Christianity.
+The sequel course, Understanding the Culture, addresses looming cultural issues such as environmentalism, gay marriage, poverty, and prison reform.
+Both courses are available either online or in print.
+Summit’s recommendation is that students begin with Understanding the Faith, follow with UTT, and conclude with Understanding the Culture.
 However, any of these courses can be used alone or out of sequence.